Canadian Forces Northern Area Headquarters Yellowknife

-Canadian Forces Northern Area Headquarters (CFNA HQ) Yellowknife is a Canadian Forces unit located in the city of Yellowknife, Northwest Territories.
+Canadian Forces Northern Area Headquarters (CFNA HQ) Yellowknife is a Canadian Forces unit in the city of Yellowknife, Northwest Territories.

 Situated in Evans Building of the city of Yellowknife, it is the headquarters for Joint Task Force North, part of Canadian Joint Operations Command responsible for Canadian Forces operations and administration in Northern Canada and the Arctic.

-There are 52 military and civilian personnel from 1 Canadian Rangers Patrol Group headquarters and 314 military and civilian personnel from Joint Task Force North currently stationed in Yellowknife responsible for coordinating military operations across 4,000,000 km2 of land in the Northwest Territories and Nunavut.
+There are 52 military and civilian personnel from 1st Canadian Rangers Patrol Group headquarters and 314 military and civilian personnel from Joint Task Force North currently stationed in Yellowknife responsible for coordinating military operations across 4,000,000 km2 of land in the Northwest Territories and Nunavut.

 Canadian Forces Northern Area Headquarters Whitehorse has a similar responsibility in Yukon.

 As of 2021 the current base Commander is Brigadier-General Pascal Godbout.

 History

 The Canadian Forces Northern Area Headquarters Yellowknife was established on 15 May 1970 to assist and maintain Canadian sovereignty north of the 60th parallel and support Canadian Armed Forces operations in the north.